-Since ECE programs and their implementation in Philippines are at the beginning stages, there is a need for the establishment of best practices not only on a policy and systemic level but also in the area of curriculum design and implementation.
+Since many ECE programs and their implementation in Philippines are at the beginning stages of development, there is a need for the establishment of best practices not only on a policy and systemic level, but also in the area of curriculum design and implementation.
 This is not as easy as the use of a standardized curriculum such as that of kindergarten and other basic education would undermine the flexibility and child directed and flexible learning models that are valuable in ECE.
-In this context it is important to remember that to highly structure curriculum can hinder childrens basic learning tools such as play, discovery, and experience.
+In this context it is important to remember that to highly structure curriculum can hinder children’s basic learning tools such as play, discovery, and experience.

-Similar concerns emerge in exploring arts education as a rote model of learning not conducive to developing creative expression and proficiency.
-For this reason research that explores curricul design and its role in early childhood education is a valuable contribution to the field.
-As is highlighted in the framework of creative pedagogical model, what is needed is research that is framed around interrelated processes, and recognizes that learning doesn’t happen in a vacuum.
+Similar concerns emerge in exploring arts education as a rote model of learning, since this model is not conducive to developing creative expression and proficiency.
+For this reason, research that explores curriculum design and its role in early childhood education is a valuable contribution to the field.
+As is highlighted in the framework of Yin’s (2010) creative pedagogical model, what is needed is research that is framed around interrelated processes, and recognizes that learning doesn’t happen in a vacuum.
 Rich research would explore the role of culture, context, training, and teacher philosophy in informing curriculum design and implementation.

-Integration of best practices in the areas of school readiness, or academic skills such as literacy and numeracy skills, and developing skills such as creativity, and imaginationeed to be applied within ECE and arts education.
-However, they must be informed by development appropriate models, child-centered design, and play-based curriculum outlined in the Early Childhood Act and the ECCE System.
+Integration of best practices in the areas of school readiness, or academic skills such as literacy and numeracy skills, and developing skills such as creativity, and imagination need to be applied within ECE and arts education.
+However, they must be informed by development appropriate models, child-centered design, and play-based curriculum as outlined in the Early Childhood Act and the ECCE System.

 Chapter 3: Methodology